Sanjai1112/Pomodoro/README.md

     4) If four pomodor cycle is completed then take 15 mins break.
     5) Then goto step  1.

-    By this way we can know how much time or pomodoro cycle we take to complete our each task and there by aggregating it for whole taks.
+    By this way we can know how much time or pomodoro cycle we take to complete our each task and there by aggregating it for whole tasks.
 All the best.

 NOTE: It's basic onlt.
 Features will be added soon like todo management here and monitoring your productivity in here itself.
 # Getting Started with Create React App